learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ```

 ## Summary
-In this lesson, you ran hypothesis testing using frequestists methods with t-values and p-values.
+In this lesson, you ran hypothesis testing using frequentists methods with t-values and p-values.
 You saw how a two sample t-test can be applied to contexts where the population and sample mean are known and you have a limited amount of sample data.
 You looked at all the stages required for such hypothesis testing with a description of the steps and also how to perform these functions in python.
 You also used built-in SciPy functions to calculate test statistics and p-value as a way to verify the manual calculations performed.